 Simple English definitions for legal terms

-Read a random definition: deduction
+Read a random definition: board lot

 In forma pauperis means "in the manner of a poor person."
 It allows someone who cannot afford the costs of a lawsuit to bring a case to court without having to pay.
 However, it is up to the court to decide if they will allow it.
 This option is available for both district court claims and appeals, but prisoners are limited to filing only three unsuccessful in forma pauperis lawsuits.